nnabuuu/stonker/README.md

 # Stonker: Ton-based NFT Sticker Market Place

-Stonker is a Telegram-Wel-Application platform that allows user to use NFT on TON Blockchain as sticker.
+Stonker is a Telegram-Web-Application platform that allows user to use NFT on TON Blockchain as sticker.

 ## Key Features